 New service for Employee Replication from an External system (eg: ERP, S4Hana or CRM) to SAP Cloud for Customer.

 Replicate Employee from SAP Business Suite

 A new replication service is now available for Employees coming in from SAP ERP, S4Hana, CRM system.
 This new service will directly create/update Employee in SAP Cloud for Customer rather than creating a Replication requests and processing them via background job.

 New service for Employee Replication from SuccessFactors Employee Central to SAP Cloud for Customer via CPI as middleware.

 How Employee Replication from SAP Business Suite is better than Employee Replication using Intermediate Staging Area from SAP Business Suite.

 Direct replication makes it independent of a C4C replication background job so users need not have to wait for the job to replicate their user.
 This even reduces maintenance tasks and C4C administrators need not have to monitor employee replication jobs.

 Does that mean existing process of Employee Replication is deprecated?

-No, customers can either use this new service for CRM integration or existing replication request service but not both at same time as this might cause data inconsistencies.
+No, customers can either use this new service for integration or existing replication request service but not both at same time as this might cause data inconsistencies.

 How to configure this new service?